ianmichels/marketo-measure-learn.en/help/onboarding/marketing-role/cmo-and-vp-why.md

 thumbnail: 347173.jpeg
 ---

-# Why Bizible for CMOs & VPs
+# Why Marketo Measure for CMOs & VPs

 This lesson summarizes Marketo Measure's key features and value for CMOs and other senior marketing leaders.